Baker School of Business and Technology Students Win NRF Student Challenge

 The FIT members are Eleonara Mazzetti (FBM), Meghan McCarty (FBM), Alaina McGuigan (CM) and Vivian Yuen-Wing Tai (AMC).

 "It's an extraordinary achievement for a team to win three out of four years, and it's a testament to the hard work and creativity of the students that they are able to do it again," said Robin Sackin, chair, Fashion Business Management, and advisor for the FIT team.
 "With this win, we celebrate the dedication of our students and our faculty as strategic thinkers, business entrepreneurs and industry leaders.
 Having the ability to think under pressure and perform as they did is thrilling for all of us and acknowledges our success in educating the future solution-driven thinkers in our industry."

-Professor Ann Cantrell was the only business owner invited to join American Express on the podium for the closing bell at The New York Stock Exchange on Friday, November 25, 2016.
-Ann represented independent businesses in anticipation of small business Saturday, November 26th.
+Professor Ann Cantrell was the only business owner invited to join American Express on the podium for the closing bell at The New York Stock Exchange.
+Ann represented independent businesses in anticipation of small business Saturday.